esphome/esphome-docs/components/sensor/xgzp68xx.rst

 `Tindie <https://www.tindie.com/products/gcormier/esphome-pressure/>`__) or 6897D Series (`datasheet <https://cfsensor.com/wp-content/uploads/2022/11/XGZP6897D-Pressure-Sensor-V2.7.pdf>`__)
 sensors with ESPHome.
 The sensors pressure ranges are specified in the datasheets.

+Calibrating the sensor can be done by checking the value that is returned when the ports are open to the air.
+This value should be 0.
+If it is not, you can use the offset option to correct the reading.
+For example, if your sensor is reading -40Pa when the ports are disconnected, you can set the offset to 40.

 .. figure:: images/6897d.jpg
     :align: center
     :width: 30.0%